JabirJelek/Jarkom-Modul-1-I04-2022/README.md

 > Ishaq was confused looking for TA topics for this semester, then he came to the monta website and found the topic details on the website “monta.if.its.ac.id”, what TA title did Ishaq open?

 By using Ishaq's ip address of `103.94.189.5`, we can filter his network traffic by searching a tcp protocol that is using a GET request which contains topik in the request.
-We can see in our experiment there is a GET method which request `/index.php/topik/detailTopik/194 HTTP/1.1` by Ishaq.

 ![Result](Contents/no2_1.png)